 The severity of injury can often be linked to the level of pain experienced, but it is important to seek care when dealing with any rotator cuff pain.
 Sometimes, especially in active individuals or athletes, you could be living with a major tear without significant dysfunction.
 Your provider will start with an X-ray, then potentially an MRI to determine the severity of your injury and potential treatment plans.

 Altru Advanced Orthopedics offers a variety of treatment options for rotator cuff.
-The goal for Dr. Darin Leetun, who specializes in shoulder treatment and replacement, is to bring you back to long-term functional movement.
+The goal is to bring you back to long-term functional movement.
 For many, this does not require surgical interventions.

 Non-Surgical Treatment Options